 The UK Government pays the basic State Pension in regular payments.
 To qualify you must have:

 If you have no gaps in your National Insurance record the current payment is £125.95 per week.
-There is an annual increase in the basic UK State Pension.
+But, there is an annual increase in the basic UK State Pension.
 The increase is the greater of the following:

-The 'full' State Pension is £122.30 per week.
+The 'full' basic State Pension is £125.95 per week.
 If you have gaps in your National Insurance contributions or wish to receive above the 'full' amount, there are ways to increase your State Pension.
 To find out your current status you can apply for a detailed State Pension statement.

 Note: Your State Pension may be taxable.